X

 • Shopping

-PH heat index at "dangerous level": protect your child from heatstroke
+PH heat index at dangerous level: Tips to protect your child from heatstroke

-PH heat index at "dangerous level": protect your child from heatstroke
+PH heat index at dangerous level: Tips to protect your child from heatstroke

 Summer is always a fun time--filled with family outings, summer camp, a trip to the beach, or a friendly game of volleyball.
-But be weary of heatstroke heat-related illnesses.
+But be weary of heatstroke and other heat-related illnesses.
 Know the danger signs and first-aid treatment of heat-related illnesses here.

-Next: Waring signs of dehydration
+Warning signs of dehydration

 According to WebMD, the warning signs of dehydration are fatigue, thirst, dry lips, lack of energy, and the feeling of being overheated.
 If kids wait until they feel thirsty before they actually drink, that means that they are already dehydrated.
 “Thirst doesn’t really kick in until a child has lost 2% of his or her body weight as sweat.”